Trusthouse Forte (Fortes)

 Motorway Services Ltd

 Fortes' first few services were actually operated by Motorway Services Ltd, a joint venture between Forte (92%) and Blue Star (8%).
 The latter were responsible for the fuel and recovery parts of the business, while Fortes took control of the catering and prestigious operation of the main site.
-The two got together to cover all parts of the industry and promote their names.
+The two paired up to ensure they had expertise in all areas of the industry, and to promote their two names.

 Motorway Services Ltd made strong bids for all the early services.
 Monopoly regulations prevented Motorway Services Ltd from bidding for Lancaster, so Forte did it under their own name and claimed they were an entirely new operator.

 After struggles to open Keele and Charnock Richard, directors of Motorway Services Ltd opted to sit back for a while and instead Forte bid to operate services entirely by themselves while Blue Star found new partners.

-Fortes Autogrill was the name used for some large Fortes restaurant, built besides major roads, such as at Peartree and Barnsdale Bar.
+Fortes Autogrill was the name used for some large Fortes restaurants, built besides major roads, such as at Peartree and Barnsdale Bar.
 These were based on the success of their motorway sites, and were soon brought under regular Fortes motorway branding.

 Early Fortes services included an American-styled restaurant called Grill & Griddle, and in many cases, seating available along the bridge to provide a good view of the road.
 They then moved towards a Scandinavian theme, making heavy use of visible wood in their building designs.
 While Rank and Granada were desperate to win the early contracts, Fortes' efforts were considered to be consistent and patient.

 Lord Forte was very keen on the American principle of giving one operator a monopoly of the catering on an entire road.
 This doesn't really work with Britain's inflexible motorway network.
 Fortes became particularly frustrated with government taxes and briefly, in the 1970s, refused to build any more services.
 Instead, they considered a national network of motels and off-motorway lorry parks, which didn't go ahead.